New York City has over 32,000 streets and avenues. Some of these streets, like Broadway, are known worldwide.

 The creek was filled in during the mid-19th century, but a trickle of it still runs underneath Minetta Lane.

-The area surrounding the creek was known in Dutch times as t' Erf van Negros, translated as ‘The Land of the Blacks’.
+Surrounding the creek was what was known in Dutch times as t' Erf van Negros, translated as ‘The Land of the Blacks’.

 Later, the area was called Little Africa where many of New York City's emancipated slaves lived.